Table of Contents Show

 8. Campgrounds at Camp Richardson Historic Resort and Marina

 Camp Richardson Historic Resort and Marina is located west side of South Lake Tahoe.

-Two of the campgrounds, Eagle’s Nest and Badger’s Den, have more than 100 tent sites and also provide enough facilities even if you go during the odd seasons for camping in Lake Tahoe.
+Two of the campgrounds, Eagle’s Nest and Badger’s Den, have more than 100 tent sites and also provide enough facilities even if you go during the odd seasons for camping.